Togusa09/SiteStatusChecker/Readme.md

 Currently the library users the Fluent Assertions library for its assertions, so it supports all the testing frameworks that it supports

+## Installation

+Add from nuget, or use the nuget console:
+`Install-Package SiteStatusChecker -Version 1.1.1 `

 # Examples

 ## Setup